dshin02/NEWM-N-220/Homework-1/readme.md

 ## VS Code & Extensions

-This canvas page explained how to set up Visual Studio Code (VS Code) for local development.
+The canvas page explained how to set up Visual Studio Code (VS Code) for local development.

 To set up Visual Studio Code for local development, begin by downloading and installing it from the official website.
 Once installed, add essential extensions like Prettier, Live Server, and Auto Rename Tag by clicking the "Extensions" icon in the left menu, searching for these tools, and installing them.
 Extensions such as Code Spell Checker or vscode-pets are not required for this course.